-What do Adrenal Glands Do?
+What Do Adrenal Glands Do?

-Are adrenal tumors common?Adrenal tumors are common, and often they cause problems.
+Are Adrenal Tumors Common?Adrenal tumors are common, and they often cause problems.
 Autopsy studies have examined the frequency of adrenal tumors, and adrenal lesions (>1 cm) were identified in 6 % of patients.
-Similarly, the prevalence of adrenal “incidentalomas“ (these are adrenal tumors identified on scans performed for other reasons) is 4% when detected by abdominal CT or magnetic resonance imaging (MRI).
+Similarly, the prevalence of "adrenal incidentalomas“ (these are adrenal tumors identified on scans performed for other reasons) is 4% when detected by abdominal CT or MRI.
 The incidence of adrenal tumors increases with age.
-For instance, the likelihood of detecting an unsuspected adrenal lesion on an abdominal CT scan in individuals between 20 and 29 years of age is only 0.2% versus 7 % in individuals over 70 years of age.
-Since we are the major center in the world for adrenal disease, we also see a lot of patients who present as children and young adults.
-However, the disease is more common in middle age to older patients.
+For instance, the likelihood of detecting an unsuspected adrenal lesion on an abdominal CT scan in individuals between 20 and 29 years of age is only 0.2%, versus 7 % in individuals over 70 years of age.
+Since the Carling Adrenal Center is the leading center in the world for adrenal tumor disease, we see a lot of patients who present as children and young adults.
+However, adrenal tumors are more common in middle age to older patients.

 - The symptoms of adrenal hormone excess may be absent, subtle, atypical and/or masked by medications.
-You need to be screened (via blood and urine tests) to know if you have an adrenal tumor
+You need to be screened (via blood and urine tests) to know if you have an adrenal tumor.

-- The biochemical diagnosis of over-production of hormones by adrenal tumors may be cumbersome due to drug interference, and very few physicians (even experienced doctors; including the most respected endocrinologists) do it correctly in a logical, efficient manner.
+- The biochemical diagnosis of overproduction of hormones by adrenal tumors may be cumbersome due to drug interference, and very few physicians (even experienced doctors, including the most respected endocrinologists) do it correctly in a logical, efficient manner.
 You need the smartest, most experienced doctors around to evaluate you.
 You and your doctor need to arrive at the correct diagnosis while minimizing useless, expensive and unnecessary laboratory tests and expensive scans.

 In the Unites States, a high-volume adrenal surgeon according to scientific literature is regarded as a surgeon performing 5 or more adrenal operations (adrenalectomies) per year.
 This is akin to stating that you are an expert airline pilot if you fly an aircraft only 5 times a year.
 In a single day, the surgeons of the Carling Adrenal Center may perform more adrenal operations than your average surgeon in a career.